Munich-Quantum-Software-Stack/MQSS-Passes-Suite/docs/templates.md

 std::unique_ptr<mlir::Pass> createCustomExamplePass();
 ```

-If the pass require arguments, those have to be also declared into the signature of the method that creates the pass.
+If the pass requires arguments, those have to be also declared into the signature of the method that creates the pass.
 For instance, we declare a `CustomExampleArgumentPass` that receives the argument `int value`.

 ```cpp
 std::unique_ptr<mlir::Pass> createCustomExampleArguementPass(int value);